tanakamasayuki/ESP32AutoSync/SPEC.md

 - `LockGuard` prevents leak/forget to unlock, even without exceptions.
 - Created via `xSemaphoreCreateMutex` (non-recursive, priority inheritance).
 On failure, handle is null.
 Copy disallowed; move allowed.
 Lazy creation on first use is acceptable.
 - LockGuard behavior: ctor calls `lock(timeoutMs)`, sets a “held” flag only on success.
 On failure, flag stays false (log a warning); dtor unlocks only when held to avoid double-unlock.
 Provide `locked()` (or similar) so callers can check acquisition.
 Default `timeoutMs` is `WaitForever` (block until acquired); if you need bounded wait, pass a shorter timeout and handle the failure explicitly.
+- Thread safety: safe across multiple tasks for lock/unlock.
+ISR calls are not allowed.

 ---